mautic/mautic-documentation/pages/09.Companies/docs.en.md

 The Company name field is marked as a unique identifier by default.
 You can choose any other company field as unique identifier in [custom fields][custom fields].

-In Configurations > Company Settings you can choose operator for the merge companies by the unique identifiers.
+In Configuration > Company Settings you can choose the operator to be used when merging companies with multiple identifiers - 'AND' or 'OR'.

 ![Setup operator for find duplications algorithm](company-duplicates-configuration-operator.png "Setup operator for find duplications algorithm")